Design for non-designers: Ten essential skills you can use every day

 Now that we’re thinking like futurists, we’re going to have to get to work mapping out scenarios so we can make abstract ideas more concrete.
 We have to start thinking visually.
 This is where many non-designers start to get a little shy and a little antsy, worried that they lack the design skills to adequately convey their vision.
 But that needn’t be the case.
 In fact, when it comes to your earliest iterations of an idea, the messier, the better, so you can give yourself the freedom to be playful and experimental.

 Uizard is designed to support this particular use case, with an easy-to-use “what you see is what you get” platform for laying out design concepts.
 Can you start with some polished templates that have been purpose-built to represent best-in-class web and app design standards?
 You bet!
-But you can also upload a back-of-the-napkin sketch that our Design Assistant will translate into a fully editable wireframe.
+But you can also upload a back-of-the-napkin sketch that our design assistant will translate into a fully editable wireframe.

-Wireframe software is a great place to get started as you begin to crystallize your idea.
+Online wireframing tools is a great place to get started as you begin to crystallize your idea.
 They’re an ideal tool for guiding conversations with your collaborators and giving everyone — designers, developers, product folks, and marketers alike — a level playing field to contribute to design direction and decisions.

 Don’t get too precious too soon.
 Iterate your way forward through incremental levels of fidelity.
 Work with just enough detail to get the feedback you need at any given stage.